galamo/angular-resto-e2e/readme.md

 ## EX2
-- getOrders - connect server to DB
+- getOrders - connect server to DB - connection to DB
 - delete order operation from DB
 - after deletion - show a popup message + fetch all the relevant orders